 Guide for Authors

-Word limitations; Abstract : 500 words, Introduction : 500 words, Methods : no limitation; Results : no limitations; Discussion : 1500 words.
+Word limit; Abstract : 500 words, Introduction : 500 words, Methods : no limit; Results : no limits; Discussion : 1500 words.
+Follow CONSORT-guidelines when planning and reporting clinical trials (www.consort-statement.org), and ARRIVE-guidelines when planning and reporting animal studies (www.nc3rs.org.uk/ARRIVE).

 Letters to the Editor